Bachelor’s buttons are such cheerful flowers.

 Take Action When They Form Seeds

-According to the wildlife experts at National Geographic, cornflowers are one of the top 10 flowering plants that attract songbirds.
+According to the wildlife experts at National Geographic, cornflowers are one of the top 10 flowering plants to attract songbirds.

 While that’s a great reason to plant them, it also means you might have to compete with the birds a bit for next year’s supply.